isc-projects/kea/doc/guide/classify.rst

 ======================

 Some classes are builtin, so they do not need to be defined.
-The main example uses Vendor Class information: The server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
+The main example uses Vendor Class information: the server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
 If it does, the content of that option is prepended with "VENDOR_CLASS_"